 - Write your team history whether you have been together for a long time or are new to each other.
 Include important milestones, combined experience, celebrated placing’s and awards.
 Half page max.

 - Write some current news about your team.
-This will be an enticement for journalists to write a story about you and understand and what your team is doing i.e.: fundraising efforts, training adventures, working with youth, speaking engagements.
+This will be an enticement for journalists to write a story about you and understand and what your team is doing i.e.: fundraising efforts, training adventures, working with youth (some teams have developed very strong relationships with local schools which helps get the story out and is very positive for the community), speaking engagements.
 Half page max.

 Once you have created your media kit keep it updated as often as possible and have both printed and digital versions available.
 Then prepare to use it and send to as many people as you can.

 - Print, web and television journalists like speed and accuracy so ensure you have all team members current contact details on the last page including phone, mobile and email (or nominate a press person).

 - Make sure you answer any enquiries as quickly as possible – journalists looking for a story will not hang around or necessarily ring you back.

 - Present your media kit in a concise and easy to read manner.
 Don’t use unusual fonts, embedded pictures or lots of artwork.